 Be sure to carry your card with you when you’re away from home.
 Let your doctor, hospital, or other health care provider see your card when you need hospital, medical or other health services.

 Watch out for scams

-Medicare will never call you uninvited and ask you to give us personal or private information to get your new Medicare Number and card.
+Medicare will never call you uninvited and ask you to give us personal or private information.

-Scam artists may try to get personal information (like your current Medicare Number) by contacting you about your new card.
+Scam artists may try to get personal information, like your Medicare Number.
 If someone asks you for your information, for money, or threatens to cancel your health benefits if you don’t share your personal information, hang up and call us at 1-800-MEDICARE (1-800-633-4227).
 Learn more about the limited situations in which Medicare can call you.

 How can I replace my Medicare card?

 If you need to replace your card because it’s damaged or lost, log into (or create) your secure Medicare account to print an official copy of your Medicare card.
 You can also use your Medicare account to access your Medicare information anytime, add prescription drugs to help you find and compare health and drug plans in your area, and more.